 Chase's web site makes very few references to the fact that Ink Bold and Ink Plus account holders can receive two free visits to any airport lounge that is part of the Lounge Club program.
 The trick is that you have to go to this web site to enroll in the program.
 The invitation code is: ChaseInk.
 Once you enroll, you will be sent Lounge Club card within a few days.
 You need this card to access the lounges, not your Chase Ink card.
 After your two free visits, subsequent visits are only $27 each.

-The Ink Bold is a charge card, and cardholders are expected to pay their balance in full each month.
-On the other hand, the Ink Plus is a credit card, but is otherwise identical.
-There is no reason why you can't have both, as well as the Ink Cash card.
+The Ink Plus is one credit card product.
+There is no reason why you can't have the Plus as well as the Ink Cash card.

 Perhaps you give piano lessons and you sell things on Ebay.
 Each of those activities is a separate business, and you may wish to keep those expenses separate.
 Therefore, Chase allows you to receive the Ink cards for each business you have.
 If you operate one business as a sole proprietor, you can use your Social Security number for that business, while having an Employer Identification Number (EIN) for any other businesses you run.

-The Ink Plus and Ink Bold cards offer 5x rewards for purchases from office supply stores and on cellular phone, landline, internet and cable TV services.
-That means you should be placing all of these charges on your Ink Bold or Ink Plus cards and earning five Ultimate Rewards points per dollar.
+The Ink Plus card offers 5x rewards for purchases from office supply stores and on cellular phone, landline, internet and cable TV services.
+That means you should be placing all of these charges on your card and earning five Ultimate Rewards points per dollar.
 Additionally, you can buy $200 Visa gift cards at Staples.com for use anywhere.
 Double points for gas and hotel expenses can also be very valuable.

 Neither of these cards have foreign transaction fees, and they will both be issued with an EMV smart chip later this summer.
 This makes both perfect cards for international travel.
 Furthermore, its car rental collision damage waiver policy no longer excludes popular tourist destinations such as Israel, Ireland, and Italy.